-Keeping pests off tomatoes can be a challenge as many different types like to prey on the fragrant fruits.
+Tomatoes are among the easiest vegetables to grow, but keeping pests off tomatoes can be a challenge as many different types like to prey on the fragrant fruits.
 Aphids, whiteflies, and other pests like to feed off the nutrients in the tomato plants, leaving them yellow and withered.

-Companion planting tomatoes with vegetables
+Tomato companion planting with vegetables

 ASPARAGUS 'illustrates the give and take of good companion planting,' says Ron Finley.
 'Tomatoes repel asparagus beetles with a chemical called solanine, and asparagus help to clear the soil of root-knot nematodes attracted to tomatoes.'

 If you are growing asparagus, then once you have harvested the spears, the bed can be used to grow tomatoes and other companion plants to make good use of the space.
 Crop rotation is a useful practice for reducing pests and diseases.